jbermudes/peoplemover/README.md

 * as requested there is no authentication or authorization functionality.

+* There are very few precautions for SQL injection, XSS, and other attacks besides the basic protection that Rails offesr out of the box so this app is still to be considered vulnerable until a more thorough analysis and prevention is implemented.

 * There is practically no UI work other than the basic styling of a default Rails app